Race: Caterham Upgrades

 Sigma engines are only available from Caterham on a sealed basis which rules out any option for external parties to rebuild or refresh components.
 Recognising the growing importance of the Sigma engined Caterhams, we have invested in engine diagnostics equipment that includes the ability to inspect the engine internals.
 As part of the DPR upgrade process we can check that your engine is delivering the required power.
 Using our Sigma engine diagnostics capability we will perform an engine health check to ensure that performance is not being impacted by sensor faults, poor compression or other potential performance limiters.

-We also recommend installation of the Caterham dual breather catch-tank option for the Sigma engine.
-This is an optional upgrade for Academy but mandatory for Roadsport upwards.
-By eliminating the possibility of oil returning to the induction, this is a worthwhile upgrade for road, track or race use.
+We also recommend installation of the Caterham dual breather catch-tank option for the Sigma engine; this is a worthwhile upgrade for road, track or race use.

 Gain Competitive Edge - Improve Lap Times by Stopping Faster